 The workshop gathered 28 participants, among which 11 were female-identified, 15 male identified and 2 non binary/other identified.
 It also included a team of 7 facilitators from DDP, Access Now, Human Rights Watch, Amnesty Tech and Circl.lu.
-And there were participants from the following organisations,: Access Now, Amnesty Tech, Center for Digital Resilience, Circl.lu, DDP, Defend Defenders, Freedom of Press, Front Line Defenders, Fundacion Karisma, Greenhost, Human Rights Watch, ShareCERT, Syrian Archive.
-Particpants travel from the following locations to attend the workshop: Bahrain, Brasil, Costa Rica, Colombia, Germany, Kirghistan, Luxembourg, Philippines, Serbia, The Netherlands, Uganda, USA and Zimbabwe.
+And there were participants from the following organisations: Access Now, Amnesty Tech, Center for Digital Resilience, Circl.lu, DDP, Defend Defenders, Freedom of Press, Front Line Defenders, Fundacion Karisma, Greenhost, Human Rights Watch, ShareCERT, Syrian Archive.
+Participants travelled from the following locations to attend the workshop: Bahrain, Brazil, Costa Rica, Colombia, Germany, Kyrgyzstan, Luxembourg, the Philippines, Serbia, the Netherlands, Uganda, USA and Zimbabwe.

-In order to prepare the workshop, we sent questions to all participants for better understanding how they dealt with advanced threats in the field.
-Concretely we asked them to share 1 or 2 cases where they didn’t feel enough skilled or prepared to do initial triage of an advanced threat, and ask them to answer these questions in particular:
+In preparing for the workshop, we sent questions to all participants to get a better understanding of how they dealt with advanced threats in the field.
+We asked them to share 1 or 2 cases where they didn’t feel enough skilled or prepared to perform an initial triage of an advanced threat, and asked them to answer these questions in particular:

 - What kind of access did you have to the person looking for help?

 - Did you have access to the physical computer or mobile device?